YiLimath/YiLimath.github.io/_pages/agent-system/foundations.md

 *Figure: the basic objects and interfaces used throughout the series.*

+**In one sentence.** Fixing the words — model, agent, context, state, tool, memory, evaluator, checkpoint — so that later pages can argue about boundaries instead of about vocabulary.

 This page fixes the vocabulary used by the rest of the course.
 The books use different names for similar components, but the design question is the same: which boundary should remain stable when the model or implementation changes?